 True inventors are the biggest failing lot you could encounter.
 And that’s a compliment.
 Failing is the only way through which you can create something new.
 But real inventors, they don’t even call it ‘failing’.
 As Thomas Edison famously put it:‘I have not failed.
 I’ve just found 10,000 ways that won’t work.’
 Sir James Dyson, the founder of the Dyson Company, really took this principle to heart.

-So if you want to create anything, the way you view your failed attempts will decide whether or not you’re going to succeed.
+So if you want to create anything, t the way you view your failed attempts will decide whether or not you’re going to succeed.

 Apple – Steve Jobs

 Net Worth $10,200,000,000

 We all know Steve Jobs as the Guru entrepreneur, the genius behind best-selling products such as the iPod, iPad, the iPhone or the MacBook.
-He is the most influential business figure of our time and he’s going to be forever reminded as the Da Vinci of our tech-world renaissance.
+He is the most influential business figure of our time, and he’s going to be forever reminded of the Da Vinci of our tech-world renaissance.

 What we know less of is Steve is his nothing-burger creations.
 Believe it or not, Apple was producing exactly that at one time.
 Remember Lisa?
 Of course not.
 Steve managed to waste millions of dollars in development to create such mass amnesia.
 It would have been cheaper to simply hypnotize every customer out there.

 He had a track record for this sort of thing, considering that in the previous Apple dud episode, he and partner Steve Wozniak invested their savings and time into the Apple I, which sold a not-so-impressive 175 units.
-But it was the Lisa development fiasco which got Steve Jobs kicked out of the company he founded.
+But it was the Lisa development fiasco that got Steve Jobs kicked out of the company he founded.

 Applying the principle ‘failure is just feedback’, Jobs went on to create another company: NeXT.
 That company also met its demise due to hardware issues in the product.
 Eventually, the software division was sold to Apple, and Steve returned to his starting point.